jblomo/datamining290/slides/2014-04-03-Frequent-Pattern.markdown

   + Also don't care if ```A``` happens a lot: everybody buys milk, so not a big deal if some bought milk and strawberries
-  + Also important to note confidence is not symmetric: buying strawberries may be frequent with buying milk, but not visa versa
+  + Also important to note confidence is not symmetric: buying strawberries may be frequent with buying milk, but not vice versa

 ---